JayKaybus/super-simple-stockmarket/README.md

 But, currently all data are stored only in InMemory in this layer.

 Unit Tests:(test)
-Unit tests cases for all service layer methods is created under this folder.
+Unit tests cases for all service layer methods is created under this folder using SpringRunner

-Tests:
+Sample Tests API's:
-Valid Input case
+Valid Input cases
 http://localhost:8080/stockmarket/calcDividendYield/TEA/10
 http://localhost:8080/stockmarket/calcPERatio/POP/10